pyTooling/pyTooling/doc/DataStructures/Tree.rst

    # Convert a path to string
    path = "\".join(file.Path)

-While the tuple returned by :py:attr:`~pyTooling.Tree.Node.Path` can be used in an iteration (e.g. a for-loop), also a generator is provided by method :py:meth:`~pyTooling.Tree.Node.GetPath` for iterations.
+While the tuple returned by :attr:`~pyTooling.Tree.Node.Path` can be used in an iteration (e.g. a for-loop), also a generator is provided by method :meth:`~pyTooling.Tree.Node.GetPath` for iterations.

 .. code-block:: python